Getting help shouldn’t feel like climbing a mountain in the dark with a monkey on your head while wearing flip flops.

 Teary cartoon brain sits inside a laptop, surrounded by the words “My brain has too many tabs open.”
 A computer mouse floats nearby.
 Tone: overwhelmed but cute, relatable, gently humorous.

-All sessions are conducted via Doxy.me, a secure telehealth platform.
+All therapy sessions are conducted via Doxy.me, a secure telehealth platform.
 There’s no app to download and no login required.
-You’ll simply click the link I send you, which will take you to my virtual waiting room.
-I’ll connect with you at—or just after—your scheduled time.
+You’ll simply click the link I send you and enter my virtual waiting room.
+I’ll connect with you at—or more realistically, 2-3 minutes after—your scheduled appointment time.

-During our first session, I’ll ask questions to get a general overview of your life: your mental health history, family and relationship dynamics, school and work experiences.
-I’ll also ask about your trauma history, though we won’t go into detail.
+Your intake appointment will not be like a regular therapy session with me.
+I will ask a lot of questions to get an overview of your life including: your mental health and medical histories, family and social relationships, school and work experiences, and we’ll talk about any symptoms you’re having.
+I’ll ask about your trauma history, though we won’t go into detail.
 You always get to decide what and how much you share.

-If we’re billing insurance—or you plan to submit for reimbursement—I’ll need to assign a mental health diagnosis by the end of this session.
-We’ll talk about it together, and you’ll know what diagnosis will be on record.
+If we’re billing insurance—or you plan to submit for reimbursement—I’ll need to assign you a mental health diagnosis by the end of this session.
+We’ll talk about it, and you’ll know what diagnosis I’m recording.

 Black cat with wide eyes and yellow star antennae floats in front of a rainbow and clouds with green fairy wings.
 Text reads: “Please let me bask in my delusions in peace.”